-After Alla paid Jean Adams’ debts, she left with just $7,500.
+After Alla paid Jean Adams’ debts, she was left with just $7,500.
 It was a very poor return on the thousands she’d spent on the property in the decade she’d owned it.
-But with debts settled and her hotel gone, Nazimova closed the Hollywood chapter of her life, for now, and returned to Broadway, where, now in her fifties, she would resume her stage career and add a successful third act to her career.
+But Nazimova was relieved to close the Hollywood chapter of her life, for now, and return to Broadway, where, now in her fifties, she would resume her stage career.

 Garden of Alla 2.0

-William Hay hired a new manager with excellent bona fides and charged him with upgrading the hotel’s decor and furnishings.
-He wanted it done in time for the reopening in two months.
+William Hay hired an experienced hotel manager and charged him with upgrading the hotel’s decor and furnishings.
+He wanted to reopen in two months.

-Garden Of Alla 2.0 opened on September 28, 1928.
+Garden of Alla 2.0 opened on September 28, 1928.
 The celebration was described in the Times as “an informal Spanish fiesta.”
-It was subdued compared with Jean Adams’ raucous grand opening nearly two years earlier.
+It was subdued compared with Jean Adams’ sybaritic grand opening nearly two years earlier.
 Celebrities and other invited guests, the reporter wrote, “enjoyed dinner following the entertainment.”